-Contact person will return one recorded mylar copy and 15 paper copies to Planning and Zoning Division for distribution.
+Contact person will return 15 paper copies to Planning and Zoning Division for distribution.

 Approval of a preliminary plat shall not constitute approval of the final plat.
 Rather, it shall be deemed an expression of conditional approval of the layout submitted on the preliminary plat as a guide to the preparation of the final plat, which must be submitted for approval by the mayor and Council upon completion of all required improvements, including but not limited to, roadways, water distribution lines, sanitary sewer lines, storm drainage facilities and other required improvements.